BIBLICALLY OBJECTIVE

 Why does biblically objective journalism matter?

 The Bible tells a story of creation, corruption, and consummation.
 God made all things good.
 When Adam and Eve sinned, corruption entered the world.
 Then redemption begins, culminating in Jesus’s life, death, and resurrection.
 Corruption surrounds us and shouldn’t surprise us.
 Reporters relate bad news and should also proclaim the good news: That life has meaning and history is going somewhere.
-We are all sinners and all of our plans fall short, but we also have dignity because of our creation in God’s image.
 None of us is perfect, but Christ is, and He is making all things new.
 No political platform, no public policy, no person can save us, but in the darkest places God is at work, rescuing sinners from every tribe and ideology, and no one is beyond His reach.

 We recognize that our hearts are deceitful: Even good people rationalize evil and fall into sin.
 Some things are always true, regardless of culture.
 Some things are always wrong.
-We show as good those things the Bible calls good.
-We show as evil those things the Bible calls evil.
-We look to history and human nature for wisdom in areas where the Bible is less clear.
-Where the Bible, history, and human nature don’t show us the way, we are careful to show how different people view the matter.
+Biblically objective reporters view crises in the light of biblical truth, looking to history and human nature for wisdom in areas where the Bible is less clear.

-Christian journalists show man's capacity for evil but also inherent worth, since we are created in God's image.
-Bible-based articles accurately describe the world God has made and reflect His view of how His creatures mess up and sometimes get things right.
+Biblical journalists show man's capacity for evil but also inherent worth, since we are created in God's image.
+Biblical objectivity means accurate description of God's world that shows how His creatures mess up and sometimes get things right.

 Biblical objectivity also means that journalists need humility in approaching issues when the Bible is not clear.